Yandong-Luo/parallel_diff_evolution/doc/cart_pole_model.md

 ### System

+The coordination of this system is located at the center. right side is positive, left side is negative.
+The pole swings leftwards for positive, and vice versa for negative.

 ![cart pole system](../img/cart pole system.png)

 Set the state variable as $x_1 = pos, x_2 = \theta, x_3 = v, x_4 = \dot \theta$.
 And the runtime step is $\Delta t = 0.2$.
 The system can be described as: